ThinkR-open/devindocker/README.md

 Launch a Docker container with your directory inside.
 This should be a container with Rstudio server inside.
-*Note that you start out of your project, which means you will have to start a new RStudio project if this is your way of working.*
+*Note that you start outside your project, which means you will have to start a new RStudio project if this is your way of working.*
 *Note that packages you install will not be kept after you stop the container, but RStudio preferences will.*